syncfusion-content/javascript-docs/js/Diagram/Selector.md

 # Selector

 Selector behaves like a container for the selected elements and enables you to update the size, position and rotation angle of the selected elements.
 The properties of Selector are listed as follows.

-_Selector Properties_

 <table>
 <tr>